 Yes.
 Students will not be able to complete all their required coursework prior to their Spring internship.
 Students are expected to return to the UW Speech & Hearing Clinic for the entire Summer quarter.
 However, students may not need to enroll full-time during their final Summer quarter depending on the number of remaining coursework requirements.

 Are there research opportunities for CoreSLP students, such as completing a master’s thesis?

 Yes.
 All interested graduate students can interview with faculty during their first year in the program for the opportunity to complete a master’s thesis.

 What if I don’t want to complete a master’s thesis?
 Are there other types of research opportunities for CoreSLP students available?

 Yes.
 Students interested in smaller scale research can complete one or more independent studies with faculty on topics of interest, or obtain positions working or volunteering in faculty research labs.

 Is the Clinical Fellowship process included in the Core Speech-Language Pathology program?

-No. As with other two-year graduate programs, students find their own Clinical Fellowship upon receipt of their master’s degree.
+No. As with other two-year graduate programs in speech-language pathology, students find their own Clinical Fellowship employment upon receipt of their master’s degree.